Delivering Canada’s Amazing Products to the World

 Connecting Canada to a World of Possibilities

-Canadian railways operate almost 45,000 kilometres of track across our country.
+Canadian railways operate nearly 43,000 kilometres of track across our country.
 These rail lines connect Canada’s industrial, consumer and resource sectors to ports on the Atlantic and Pacific coasts, and open up a world of possibilities.

-Through a network of strategically located intermodal terminals (rail, ship and truck) in Vancouver, Calgary, Edmonton, Toronto, Montreal, Halifax and Chicago, more than $150 billion worth of Canadian exports are able to reach world markets each year.
+Through a network of strategically located intermodal terminals (rail, ship and truck) in Vancouver, Calgary, Edmonton, Toronto, Montreal, Halifax and Chicago, approximately $200 billion worth of Canadian exports are able to reach world markets each year.
 Railways are the backbone of our country’s integrated supply chain, and help to ensure that Canada stays competitive in today’s global economy.